dekuNukem/ATX4VC/README.md

 ATX4VC can be used to:

-* Replace retro computer power supplies
+* Replace retro computer PSUs

 * Add cooling and lighting upgrades